chainapsis/keplr-wallet/docs/api/README.md

     pubKey: Uint8Array;
     address: Uint8Array;
     bech32Address: string;
+    isNanoLedger: boolean;
 }
 ```

 It also returns the nickname for the key store currently selected, which should allow the webpage to display the current key store selected to the user in a more convenient mane.
+`isNanoLedger` field in the return type is used to indicate whether the selected account is from the Ledger Nano.
+Because current Cosmos app in the Ledger Nano doesn't support the direct (protobuf) format msgs, this field can be used to select the amino or direct signer.
+[Ref](./cosmjs.md#types-of-offline-signers)

 ### Sign Amino